Russell’s historic tool re-surfaces

 He’d been using the same tool ever since he started teaching at Chisholm in January.

-The final task as a third year apprentice was to make a master square.
+The final task as a third year apprentice was to make a tool named master square.

 Fast forward 40 years later, after travelling around the world, Mr Morrison settled back in Australia in 2020 and took on a job as an engineering teacher in Chisholm.